 Reflection can often involve considering the work you have done, are doing or can do to help those that are less fortunate, no matter how big or small.
 That's why you tend to find a higher number of people donating to food banks, raising funds at carol concerts or dedicating their time to worthy causes at this time of year.

 At First Response Finance we take our charitable work seriously and believe it is our responsibility to give something back to the society in which we operate.
 As an organisation we work very closely with Magic Breakfast and have done for a number of years.
 Magic Breakfast is a charity that seeks to provide breakfast to primary school children who would have normally gone without.
-For information on the sterling work they undertake, please visit their website.
+For information on the work they undertake you can find out more on their website.

 Over the past year we have not only helped raise funds for this worthy cause but employees were also given the opportunity to volunteer during work time.
 Volunteering meant visiting schools in which Magic Breakfast operates and offer support to the charity volunteers and school staff to ensure this vital service is possible.